 Research shows an increasing need for mental health support for young students, particularly teenagers.
 Detecting early warning signs and providing immediate interventions for a student who may be in crisis can prevent the student from harming themselves or others.
 Knowing this, Glendale Unified has trained all secondary teachers and classified staff in identifying early warning signs of suicide and self-harm.
 Often the warning signs shown by students who may inflict self-harm overlap with those shown by students who may harm others.

 Glendale Unified psychologists and school crisis teams are always on call to provide crisis support to students on an individual basis.
 Additionally, the district partners with the Glendale Police Department to provide wellness checks and mental health support to our students.

 Strong relationships and early detection are our best defense against incidents of violence on our school campuses.
 Our staff understand the importance of building relationships with students so they feel comfortable speaking to a trusted adult.

 Campus Safety Improvements

-In March, more than 400 GUSD teachers, administrators, and staff participated in active shooter training led by the Glendale Police Department.
-All remaining school staff will participate in a training this August.
-Additionally, GUSD is working with law enforcement to streamline access to our campuses during emergency situations, including drafting a Memorandum of Understanding to grant officers direct access to GUSD security cameras to speed up response time in an emergency.
+Glendale Unified administration works closely with law enforcement to streamline access to our campuses during emergency situations.
+In 2019, the district signed a Memorandum of Understanding to grant officers direct access to Glendale Unified security cameras to speed up response time in an emergency.

-All GUSD schools are equipped with security gates and cameras, and visitors must sign in and out at every school site.
+All Glendale Unified schools are equipped with security gates and cameras, and visitors must sign in and out at every school site.
 We encourage all families to keep your emergency contact information up to date so we know we can contact you in an emergency.

 Thank you for being a constant partner in ensuring the safety of our students and staff.